Johannes29/rust-obj-terminal-viewer/README.md

 - Wait a few seconds and then press `q`

 The generated flamegraph should now be in the root of this repository, named `flamegraph.svg`.

+## Known issues and workarounds

+- The program might look weird if you change the size of the terminal window while the program is runnning.

+  Workaround: Restart the program.

+- The cursor will remain hidden if the program crashes.

+  Workaround: Restart the terminal.